sid-sancheti/point-sphere/README.md

 ## 2. Setting up the environment

 ### Ubuntu/Debian based systems
+I'm not to familiar with other operating systems, but there are online resources available that can guide you through the installation process for the dependencies we need.

 Install GLFW, an open-source API for displaying OpenGL code on your screen.
 ```
 sudo apt update